-It’s been almost two years since the GDPR came into effect and turned the online world on its head.
-Confusion around cookies/cookie consent/cookie compliance remains till today.
+Since the GDPR came into effect and turned the online world on its head, confusion around cookies/cookie consent/cookie compliance has been widespread.
 So we’d like to take this chance to talk more about the supposed “big bad” of the latest century.

 Online cookies seem to have a bad reputation, but are they as bad as they seem?